VS Code DeepScan extension

 Using behind a proxy

-This extension requires a connection with the DeepScan server for inspection.
-This connection cannot be established when you are behind a proxy.
+To do an inspection, this extension requires a connection with the DeepScan server.
+But this connection cannot be established when you are behind a proxy.